dhafinrazaq/Empire_of_Movies-deploy/README.md

 You can visit our website [here](https://empire-of-movies.herokuapp.com/)

+## Additional Features:
+- Notifications via website, email, and Telegram
+- Movie database automatically generated on request
+- Uses threaded comment to improve user experience on discussing the movies

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests accordingly.